pocin/kbc-wr-the-trading-desk/README.md

 which will be internally compiled into
 ```
 {
-        "CampaignID": "42",
+        "CampaignId": "42",
-        "tempAdgroupID": "whateverA", #this is just a temporary placeholder and is not sent to the API!
+        "AdgroupId": "whateverA", #this is just a temporary placeholder and is not sent to the API!
         "AdGroupName": "Test adgroup",
         "Description": "Test adgroup desc",
         "IsEnabled": True,
-        "IndustryCategoryID": 42,
+        "IndustryCategoryId": 42,
         "RTBAttributes": {
             "BudgetSettings": {
                 "Budget": money,